danielosorioqz/danielosorioqz/README.md

 ## Hi there 👋 I'm Daniel Osorio

-💻 Systems Analyst | QA Engineer | Software Testing Enthusiast
+💻 Systems Analyst | QA Engineer | Software Testing

 I’m passionate about software quality, test automation, and continuous improvement.
 With a background in IT infrastructure and application support, I have developed strong analytical and problem-solving skills focused on delivering reliable digital products.